mmerabet42/ft_lexiq/README.md

 'hello'              'world'
 ```

 'hello' and 'world' are the captured groups of 'hello:world', they were pushed into the `t_regex_group.groups` list of 'hello:world'.

-The `t_regex_group.id` attribute shows its use when the matching string complexifies, because when iterating through the tree we would need to know what matched exactly at this place without having to rematch the regex (saving time), for the example above we need to add two rules 'KEY' and 'VALUE' for differentiating these two part of the match
+The `t_regex_group.id` attribute shows its use when the matching string complexifies, because when iterating through the tree it would be usefull to know what matched exactly at this place without having to rematch the regex (saving time), for the example above we need to add two rules 'KEY' and 'VALUE' for differentiating these two part of the match
 ```C
 /* imported file: rule.rgx */